Mat Hoffman: Achievements

 Hoffman is responsible for building the sport for decades, providing support to the biggest names in the industry, including Dave Mirra, Jay Miron, Kevin Robinson, Chad Kagy, Seth Kimbrough, Taj Mihelich, Brad Simms, Anthony Napolitan, Mike Escamilla, Rick Thorne, Kevin Jones, Chase Gouin, Pete Augustin, Day Smith, and Art Thomason, among others.

-Hoffman and his team were selected to take part in the closing ceremonies of the 1996 Summer Olympic Games in Atlanta, Georgia in a production called "Sport as Art."
+Hoffman and his team were selected to take part in the closing ceremonies of the 1996 Summer Olympic Games in Atlanta in a production called "Sport as Art".
 In 1999, H.S.A. developed Mat Hoffman's Crazy Freakin' Bikers Series (CFB), which provides amateur and professional Freestyle bikers a venue in which they can compete.
 Not only does the H.S.A. promote, organize and host the series, but it also produces all the television programming for the CFB Series, which is aired on ESPN2.

 The H.S.A. organizes BMX Freestyle portions of annual U.S. and international events, including the X Games and all international X Games qualifiers.
 The year 2005 marked the 14th consecutive year of competition production for Hoffman Promotions.

 In 2001, Hoffman competed at the X Games, earning the bronze medal.
 He stunned the industry and fans, alike, when he set another record by successfully completing the first-ever No-handed 900 at the 2002 X Games, resulting in the silver medal.

 Hoffman was the first person to ride an oversized ("Big") ramp in 1993 with his first High Air attempt off of a 24-foot quarter pipe.
 On one of his runs, he tore his spleen, and had he not gotten to a hospital within five minutes, he would have died.
 When Hoffman achieved 26.6 feet above the ramp in March 1999 to 2001, he had a team of four professional photographers, an elaborate scaffolding system to record the attempt at different angles and had an ABC Wide World of Sports camera crew on-site.

 Hoffman is also credited with being the first person to perform a double peg grind down a handrail, as documented in the video Head First, released in 1991.
 The trick has gone on to be a foundation of modern-day street riding.

-In 2005, Hoffman was elected the President of the International BMX Freestyle Federation, the international governing body of BMX Freestyle.
+In 2005, Hoffman was elected president of the International BMX Freestyle Federation, the international governing body of BMX Freestyle.
 Also in 2005, the Mat Hoffman Action Sports Park opened in Oklahoma City, Oklahoma.
 It has since been recognized as one of the 10 best such parks in the nation.

 In February 2018, Hoffman was inducted into the Oklahoma Sports Hall of Fame.